github/auto-check-element/README.md

 })
 ```

 **`auto-check-complete`** is dispatched after either the success or error events to indicate the end of the auto-check lifecycle.
-This is a convenient place for cleanup, like hiding progress spinners.

 ```js
 input.addEventListener('auto-check-complete', function(event) {